eaburakowski/LOCA-NE/README.md

 Below is the list of scripts and general order of usage in my own processing.

   ann_hist.ncl
-  - calculates the historical (1980-2005) climatological average & linear trend in annual temperature (min & max) and precipitation (total).
+  - Calculates the historical (1980-2005) climatological average & linear trend in annual temperature (min & max) and precipitation (total).
   - Inputs include daily LOCA data for three variables:
      - tasmin (surface minimum air temperature)